Skip to main content

 • No contention — Multiple threads can read concurrently

-• No blocking - Writers don't block readers, readers don't block writers
+• No blocking — Writers don't block readers; readers don't block writers

-• Predictable latency - No lock acquisition overhead
+• Predictable latency — No lock acquisition overhead on the hot path

 Comparison: Lock-Based Approach

-// X Lock-based (slower, more complex)
+// ✗ Lock-based (slower, more complex)

 class Registry {